Fault-tolerant and secure long-distance quantum communication via uncorrectable-error-injection: Security analysis

 Then, by substituting equation~(\ref{lb}) and~(\ref{ub}) into equation~(\ref{ia}), the accessible information can be obtained as

 where $\epsilon>0$.
-The accessible information can become sufficiently small as the lengths of the message $k'$ increase, causing $\rho_{E}$ and $\rho^{m}_{E}$ to approach MMSs.
+As $k'$ and $n$ increase, $\rho_{E}$ and $\rho^{m}_{E}$ asymptotically approach MMSs, ensuring that any accessible information for an eavesdropper becomes increasingly randomized.
+This strengthens security by making the extracted information less distinguishable from noise.
+However, since the total message length scales with $n$, the absolute amount of leaked information also increases.
+This is an inherent effect of encoding a larger message rather than a weakness of the scheme, as the fraction of leaked information relative to the total message content continues to decrease.
 Therefore, the quantum state can be transmitted using the proposed scheme while ensuring that the information leaked to the eavesdropper remains sufficiently negligible.